Open-system dynamics in local Lindbladians with chaotic spectra: Locality structure of eigenoperators

 Fig.~\ref{fig:secAvg} shows $\widetilde{p}_{s}^{R}$ and $\widetilde{p}_{s}^{L}$ as a function of the real part of the eigenvalue of the dissipative Ising model.
 We observe that the eigenmodes for which the corresponding eigenvalues have a small $|\text{Re}(\lambda)|$ exhibit an operator size distribution similar to the corresponding steady state.
 In the case of right eigenoperators (panel (a)), this implies that the size distribution depends on the purity of the steady state.
 Meanwhile, for left eigenoperators (see panel(b)), the steady state operator is always the identity operator, and hence, the weight of larger basis operators is highly suppressed.
 The decay rate of an operator is generally proportional to its size \cite{wang2020hierarchy,schuster2023operator,shirai2024accelerated} (also see the discussion in section~\ref{sec:operator_dynamics}) when the Lindblad dynamics is local.
 According to Eq.~\eqref{eq:heisen}, this will hold if slowly decaying left eigenoperators are mostly concentrated on shorter basis operators.
 Moreover, the overlaps with the right eigenoperators $\sbra r_j|O\sket$ determine which part of the initial operator follows this slow evolution.
 Intuitively, this suggests that the small weight operators $\hat{O}$ should only overlap with the right eigenoperators close to the steady state.
 This expectation is confirmed in Fig.~\ref{fig:secAvg}(a), where the overlap of the right-eigenoperators in the bulk of the spectrum with the $s=1,2$ sized basis operators is exponentially suppressed relative to eigenmodes near the steady state.
 A similar exponential suppression of the overlap of right eigenoperators in the bulk of the spectrum was also observed in \cite{hamazaki2022mbl}, where the authors used the fact that the Lindblad superoperator $\mathcal{L}^\dagger$ with local terms only modifies initially local operators to a few nearby sites.
 Then using this along with techniques from \cite{abanin2015floquetPrethermal,mori2016floquetBound} for bounds on growth of operator sizes as a result of action of local Hamiltonians, it was shown that $|\sbra \hat{O}|r_j\sket|\le ||O||e^{-|\lambda_j|/(c\gamma \kappa)}$ , where $\kappa$ is the range of interactions and $c$ is an $\mathcal{O}(1)$ constant.
+The size distributions of the eigenoperator in smaller size sectors $s\le 1$ show a higher degree of statistical fluctuations due to relatively fewer number of basis operators at these sizes, which is also observed for the non-local Lindblad model discussed in Fig.~\ref{fig:nonLoc-size}.